 Andrea is a highly respected and skilled investigator of broadcast complaints and was an independent editorial adviser to the BBC Trust.
 She is an experienced broadcast trainer and has worked for the BBC’s College of Journalism and spent a year in Sydney in 2012 launching the ABC’s Editorial Leaders Programme.

 Andrea is on the Appeals Panel for the Video Standards Council Rating Board.

 Eileen Flynn (M Ed 'Raising Attainment in Inner City Schools')

 Committee: Quality and Standards and Chairs Committee

-Eileen has been on the management committee of St Matthias Park Pupil Referral unit for over a decade, her ambition is to ensure that all children receive the support and care that they need without having to go through the damaging process of permanent exclusion.
+Eileen has been on the Academy Council of St Matthias Park Pupil Referral unit for over a decade, her ambition is to ensure that all children receive the support and care that they need without having to go through the damaging process of permanent exclusion.

 Committee: Audit, Finance and Resources